-The selection of PhD students admitted to the Department of Classics is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, the scores on the GRE (Graduate Record Examination) the statement of purpose, personal qualities and characteristics, and past accomplishments.
-Admissions decisions for those applying for Autumn 2018-2019 will be communicated by the end of January 2018.
+The selection of PhD students admitted to the Department of Classics is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, the statement of purpose, personal qualities and characteristics, and past accomplishments.
+Admissions decisions will be communicated in March.

 Application Requirements Checklist

-Writing sample: an academic paper in your field of interest, 15-25 pages in length, double-spaced and single-sided.
+An academic paper in your field of interest, 15-25 pages in length.

-Inquiries about the admissions process and the application can be sent to the Student Services Officer at firstname.lastname@example.org.
+Inquiries about the admissions process and the application can be sent to classics [at] stanford.edu.
 You may also check our F.A.Q. for common answers.

 Join dozens of Stanford School of Humanities and Sciences students who gain valuable leadership skills in a multidisciplinary, multicultural community as Knight-Hennessy Scholars (KHS).